John-Jumper/Upside-MD/README.md

 there should always be two swap sets to ensure ergodicity of swaps without having any overlapping pairs.

-The `--monte-carlo-interval` controls the frequency at which pivot moves , a discrete change in the phi and psi angles of a single, randomly-chosen residue, are attempted.
+The `--monte-carlo-interval` controls the frequency at which pivot moves, a discrete change in the phi and psi angles of a single, randomly-chosen residue, are attempted.
 These Monte Carlo pivot moves are accepted with a Metropolis criterion so that the Boltzmann ensemble of simulation is unchanged by pivot